dorny/xjade/LANGUAGE.md

 * declare or manipulate variables

 Inside JavaScript block, you can use special `@el` variable.
-XJade will replace it with variable holding reference to current parent Node.
+XJade will replace it with variable holding reference to current Node.

 #### Line
 Single line of JavaScript code starts with `-` and all code to the end of line will appear unchanged in generated function: